 The benefits of a content marketing strategy at Christmas

 When you’re putting together a marketing strategy, content must be the core focus, whether it’s Christmas or not.
-Without the consideration of content, you will have an unaligned strategy.
+Without the consideration of your messaging and voice, you will have an unaligned strategy.

-By carefully considering all messaging associated around your brand, products and services, you can ensure you cover every corner of your advertisement (online and offline) and create a detailed schedule.
+By carefully considering all messaging associated to your brand, products and services, you can ensure you cover every corner of your advertisement (online and offline) and create a detailed schedule.

 If you’re really organised, you could even schedule your content before it goes out.
 That way, you needn’t lift a finger to publish blogs, landing pages and social media pages.